 Schedule your free MRI evaluation with one of our experienced spine surgeons today, who will be happy to personally walk you through your assessment over the phone.

 Have our surgeons perform a Free MRI Review.

 There are several characteristics that make a patient ideally suited for the procedure.
 Our spine surgeons will discuss these with you, which can include:

 In addition, ideal candidates will not be excessively overweight, since obesity can result in additional stress and strain to the spine during the healing and recovery process.
 As always, discussing the procedure and having realistic expectations is critical to the overall outcome.

 If you are suffering from chronic pain, weakness or numbness, our skilled team of spine surgeons can help you achieve relief.

-See if you qualify for an Endoscopic Foraminotomy by trying our free Candidacy Check tool below before talking with someone at NJSO.
+See if you qualify for an Endoscopic Foraminotomy by trying our free Candidacy Verification tool below before talking with someone at NJSO.